EliasEriksson/miun-web3-mom6-rest/README.md

 9. Change the DEBUG setting from `False` to `True` in `rest_root/rest/settings.py`.
 10. From within `rest_root/` create new migrations with `python manage.py makemigrations`.
 11. Apply the migrations with `python manage.py migrate`.
+12. Create a super user with `python manager.py createsuperuser` and follow the instructions.
-12. Run the development server with `python manage.py runserver`
+13. Run the development server with `python manage.py runserver`

 ## Using the API
 To use the API with GET requests no authentication is required.
 However if you wish to preform